ryanfowler/fjson/README.md

 ## Deserialize with [Serde](https://serde.rs/)

-To parse JSON with C-style comments and trailing commas, but deserialize via serde, the following can be done:
+To parse JSON with C-style comments and trailing commas, but deserialize via serde, this can be accomplished with the following:

 ```rust
 use serde::Deserialize;